UMass-Lowell River Hawks face the Stonehill Skyhawks on 3-game win streak

 Lowell, Massachusetts; Sunday, 1 p.m.
 EST

-BOTTOM LINE: UMass-Lowell will attempt to continue its three-game win streak with a victory against Stonehill.
+BOTTOM LINE: UMass-Lowell heads into a matchup with Stonehill as winners of three games in a row.

-The River Hawks have gone 3-0 at home.
-UMass-Lowell ranks ninth in college basketball with 29.5 defensive rebounds per game led by Max Brooks averaging 5.3.
+The River Hawks have gone 3-0 in home games.
+UMass-Lowell is the America East leader with 41.2 rebounds per game led by Abdoul Karim Coulibaly averaging 9.0.

 Andrew Sims is averaging 17.4 points for the Skyhawks.
 Isaiah Burnett is averaging 13.6 points and 2.6 steals for Stonehill.